mc-carlessi/MySQL-Essential-Bootcamp-2024/addendum-troubleshooting/addendum-troubleshooting.md

-# MySQL Enterprise Monitor
+# Addendum : Troubleshooting

 ## Introduction
 This addendum contains additional information and troubleshooting guides.

-## Putty configuration
+## Trouble 1: Putty configuration
 Steps to configure putty connection to OCI compute instances.
 1. Open putty

 2. Insert the public IP of your server and a mnemonic session name